Kartikey353/multiwallet/README.md

 Admin.sol file contains all functions related to admin capability.

-#Steps
+##Steps
 ******

-a)deploy admin.sol frist you have to add at least 2 owner in this file
+1 )deploy admin.sol frist you have to add at least 2 owner in this file.

-b) then deploy main.sol for further transactions
+2) then deploy main.sol for further transactions.